coleifer/sophy/docs/api.rst

         :param stop: stop key (omit to stop at the last record).
         :param bool reverse: return range in reverse.
         :return: a generator that yields the requested key/value pairs.

+        Fetch a range of key/value pairs from the given start-key, up-to and including the stop-key (if given).

     .. py:method:: keys()